ADA-Greenlight/ADA-Greenlight.github.io/index.md

 * Would propensity score matching (or another matching method) improve the accuracy of the results ?
 It seems that propensity score doesn't improve the results.
+Using too many variables is not a good thing for matching.

+Direction for future studies : apply the same analysis to the outcomes describing the health of the children : _S_diarrhea_, _S_anemia_, _S_S_mccdts_ and _S_pbdypct_.
+We didn't do this analysis due to a lack of time.

 ---------------------------